Vencipher/vencord-customplugins/PATCHNOTES.md

 > * Automatic scraping of audio files from the web
 > * Streaming from sources like youtube
 > * Custom Rich Presence that shows what you are listening to on your profile
+> * Playback bar to allow more control